HaolingZHANG/MotifEffect/README.md

 It requires a python version at least 3.7, and some well-established libraries listed in [requirements file](https://github.com/HaolingZHANG/MotifEffect/blob/main/requirements.txt).
-When all supporting libraries are correctly installed, installing this library does not take time.
+Once all the prerequisite libraries are properly installed, setting up this repository is virtually instantaneous.
 In addition, this library does not have non-standard hardware requirements.

 ### Experiments
-In this work, three experiments are executed.
+In this work, four experiments are executed.
 Among them, we
 1. analyze trade-off tendencies between representational capacity and numerical stability of two types of loops, using colliders as a benchmark, based on gradient descent strategy and motif-associated Lipschitz constant.
 2. analyze the origin of these trade-off tendencies using maximum-minimum loss search.
 3. analyze training efficiency and robustness of neural networks produced by the classical neuroevolution method (i.e. NEAT) and its three variants based on different motif generation tendency.
+4. analyze failure situation of neural networks produced by NEAT and its three variants in three real-world applications.

 In this code repository, all experimental designs and parameter settings are clear (see [run_1_tasks.py](https://github.com/HaolingZHANG/MotifEffect/blob/main/works/run_1_tasks.py)